Contracted Vendors/Service Providers Feedback/Complaints

 Oakland, CA 94607

-Investigations may require you to participate in an interview.
+If your feedback involved a complaint, ACPD will look into the matter.
+The review process may require you to participate in an interview.
 During the interview, the following things may be required of you:

-- You may be recorded, videotaped or asked to write a statement;
+- You may be recorded, videotaped, or asked to write a statement.

 - You will be asked for names of witnesses and other employees and/or clients that may know facts about your complaint; and